sebastianSEEB/Batch-AVI-MP4-converter/README.md

 Click New and paste the direct path to your binary folder: C:\ffmpeg\bin (or your relevant version directory).

 Click OK on all windows and fully restart your application environment.

+**For Mac OS**
+Bash
+  brew install ffmpeg

+**Linux**
+Bash
+  sudo apt update && sudo apt install ffmpeg -y

+**How to run the code**
+1. Clone or download the repository
+2. Open a terminal inside the project
+3. Launch the script via python
+4.   python vidconv.py

+**How to use**
+1. Choose the directory where the converted videos should be saved after conversion is finished
+2. Select the AVI files you wish to convert
+3. After it's done, check your output folder (AVI files won't get deleted in the process)